canonical/kafka-k8s-operator/docs/how-to/h-manage-units.md

 # How to manage units

+Unit management guide for scaling and running admin utility scripts.

 ## Replication and Scaling

 Increasing the number of Kafka brokers can be achieved by adding more units